simone-trubian/blog-posts/MapReduce/opt.markdown

   Productivity  50.9% of total user, 48.5% of total elapsed
 </code></pre>
 The first version of the compiled source actually runs half the speed of Python and consumes as much memory as it can get it hands on, oh dear!
-By a closer inspection of the printout it is clear that the amount of memory allocated to the heap and that has to be handled by the garbage collector is colossal.
+By a closer inspection of the printout it is clear that the amount of memory allocated to the heap and that therefore has to be handled by the garbage collector is colossal.
 This is confirmed by the fact that almost half of the running time is taken by the GC itself.
 The root cause of the problem is most likely the last function, `sum` that is implemented as a right fold.
-Haskell being a lazy language means that the runtime is trying to allocate the entire 12 million record list before actually doing some computation.
-Plus it's doing it several times, one each passage.
-The first optimisation that we can easily do is to substitute the sum with a a better implementation:
+Haskell is a lazy language which means that the runtime will evaluate a function only when its result is needed.
+But `sum` requires the *entire* list to be evaluated, this has the knock-on effect all the way up to `readFile` forcing it to read and allocate the entire 12 million record list before actually doing some computation.
+So the first optimisation that we can easily do is to substitute the sum with a a better implementation:
-<pre><code class="haskell">
-totCaps = foldl1' (+) . map capCount . filterStr
+<pre><code class="haskell">totCaps = foldl1' (+) . map capCount . filterStr
 </code></pre>
 The foldl' function is an eager version of a fold left, which is the best suited for working with very large or indeed boundless structures.
-After re-compiling let's try running the program again.  trial 3 fold no opts.
+After re-compiling let's try running the program again.
 <pre><code>49503832
   27,408,098,264 bytes allocated in the heap 2,748,692,920 bytes copied during GC